AuroraAmissa/ProjectUnison/content/ch2-basics/characters-origins.md

 ###### Bountiful Healing [Origin Talent]{.ability-head} {.u}
 **Type:** Potent (Essence or Innate)

 **Effect:** You recover 50% more hit points (minimum 1) whenever you recover hit points from rest.
-Whenever you are healed of hit point damage by a spell or supernatural ability, you heal an additional [2⁠/⁠die rolled]{.c} hit points.
+Whenever you are healed of hit point damage by a spell or supernatural ability, you heal an additional [2×[dice]{.alt}]{.c} hit points.
 The extra healing does not apply to spells or other effects that grant fast healing, regeneration, or similar effects.
 :::::

 ::::: {.ability}